Matthimatiker/FeatureFlagBundle/README.md

             ROLE_ANONYMOUS:
                 - FEATURE_LOGIN

+The ``security.yml`` is the central place to map features to roles.
 To distinguish features from roles, they are prefixed with ``FEATURE_*``.

-The ``security.yml`` is the central place to map features to roles.
+### Access Control ###

 Access should be checked against the features using the existing mechanisms in Symfony.
 Of course you can also still check access against roles, although it should not be necessary.

+#### Controller Actions ####

 You can check access to contoller actions in the [same way as with roles](http://symfony.com/doc/current/book/security.html#securing-controllers-and-other-code):